 If you want to assign users to multiple business units, this can be done after the synchronization is complete – another option is to create separate integrations for every default business unit.

-Optionally, provide the following values, if they are required by the target LDAP server:
+Along with that, the following values can be defined, if they are required by the target LDAP server:

-In the Synchronization Settings section, enable/disable two-way synchronization.
+Use the Synchronization Settings section to enable/disable two-way synchronization.

 - Remote wins: the LDAP server data will be applied

-The system administrators will be able to tell if a user has been added via LDAP integration.
-Their profile will contain the LDAP Distinguished Names value, which will only be visible to users who have permission to manage LDAP integrations.
+The system administrators will be able to tell if a user has been added via LDAP integration, as their profile will contain the LDAP Distinguished Names value, which will only be visible to users who have permission to manage LDAP integrations.